 Perched on a secluded bluff overlooking dramatic rock arches and the crashing waves of the Pacific Ocean, the historic Harbor House Inn on the Mendocino Coast has been transformed into a luxurious destination following eight years of meticulous renovation, one of the Best New Hotels in the World in 2019, according to Travel + Leisure.
-Originally built in 1916, this intimate 11-room inn and tasting menu-only restaurant (awarded one-star for the 2019 Michelin Guide) in the tiny, charming town of Elk affords guests the opportunity to feel, breathe, and take in nature’s beauty in its totality.
+Originally built in 1916, this intimate 11-room inn and tasting menu-only restaurant (awarded two-stars for the 2021 Michelin Guide) in the tiny, charming town of Elk affords guests the opportunity to feel, breathe, and take in nature’s beauty in its totality.

 - Fireplace: Yes